thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

  * `"templatename::[domselector]"` Includes as a fragment the result of executing the specified DOM Selector expression on the template named `templatename`.
    No `th:fragment` attributes are needed.
+The brackets in this syntax are optional.

-   > DOM Selectors are similar to XPath expressions, see the javadoc
+   > DOM Selectors are similar to XPath expressions, see the
-   > specification for the `org.thymeleaf.dom.DOMSelector` class for more info
-   > on DOM Selector syntax.
+   > [Appendix B](#appendix-b-dom-selector-syntax) for more info on DOM Selector syntax.

  * `"templatename"` Includes as a fragment the complete template named `templatename`.